 The BCG vaccine has been in use for many years to help protect against TB.
 It is recommended for all healthcare workers and for some high-risk groups.
 If you are joining as a medical student, this will be discussed as part of your Occupational Health screening.

 Diagnosis of infection in young people can be delayed because often neither they nor their doctor consider it as a possibility.
 If you develop symptoms, such as a persistent cough that lasts for three weeks or more; appetite and weight loss; and fever and sweating at night, you should discuss this with your doctor or college nurse.

 Influenza is an acute viral infection of the respiratory tract.
 There are three types of influenza virus: A, B and C. Influenza A and B are responsible for most illness.
 Influenza is highly infectious with an incubation period of one to three days.
 Serious illness and death from influenza are highest among young babies, older people and those with underlying disease, particularly chronic lung and heart disease, or those who are immuno suppressed.

 The currently available influenza vaccines give 70% to 80% protection against infection with influenza virus strains well matched with those in the vaccine.
-In the UK, the vaccine is given annually between October and December.
+The vaccine is given annually [in the UK] between October and December.
 Protection afforded by the vaccine lasts for about one year.

 For further information

 The Cambridge Student Health website, which has been developed by local GP surgeries, provides information and guidance about a wide range of health matters and services for University students.